badlydrawnrob/print-first-css/README.md

 ## Issues

 - Careful with Hashes, they fail silently if they've been used but not declared.
-  - `$line.height.ratio` was used but not set up, no errors were given
+  - `$this.hash.isnt.setup` but is referenced, with no errors given